How to Buy a Second Home in San Diego

 We have many fine condos and small homes that would make perfect second homes.
 Where to buy depends on the kind of experience you want.
 Some places are noisy “party time” kind of places, and some have a quiet “beach town” atmosphere.
 So be sure to get the opinion of a local real estate expert (me!) before taking the plunge.

-The back country – Julian, CA
+go site The back country – Julian, CA

 Julian CA, a San Diego County Mountain Town Julian is San Diego’s mountain town.
 We enjoy visiting there, and have stayed in a few of the rustic cabins in the area.
 You haven’t really been to San Diego until you’ve tried one of Julian’s famous apple pies!
 The elevation of 5000 feet makes it ideal apple growing country.